By Owolabi Abiola/First Zeal Media

 The Sports Ministry’s responds also highlights the fact that the government of Ghana is not interested in interfering in the running of football, however, it is responsible to ensure that corrupt practices are not condoned.

-According to FIFA, a Ghana high court petition, brought the attorney general to have the football association liquidated, must be withdrawn the 27 th August or a ban will be imposed.
+According to FIFA, a Ghana high court petition, brought by the attorney general to have the football association liquidated, must be withdrawn by the 27 th August or a ban will be imposed.